tonoy20/Project-Management-App/README.md

 Laravel 11 + React SPA Project
 A simple project management application using Laravel 11 and React.

-The project was developed for the following YouTube tutorial.

 Features

 Registration & Login